AcreeXer/Portfolio/README.md

 This is the Portfolio of Alexandre Casteels.

 The project presents some of the development work.
-It shows them to visitors in an imersive and interactive way.
+It shows them to visitors in an immersive and interactive way.